ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 key3 value3
 ```

-we see that we have key and key repeated, in order to clean that we call the CompactFile function using a goroutine, this runs every 5 seconds.
+we see that we have some keys repeated, in order to clean that we call the CompactFile function using a goroutine, this runs every 5 seconds.
-we wait for that to run and check count of lines/data on the data.file.
+we wait for that to run and check count of lines/data on the data.txt file,
 that should be 3, and have this data.

 ```
 key1 latestvalue1